-The rules about forming possessives probably cause the most apostrophe confusion.
-They vary a little bit, depending on what type of noun you are making into a possessive.
+The rules about forming possessive nouns probably cause the most apostrophe confusion.
+They vary a bit, depending on what type of noun you are making into a possessive.
 Here are the rules of thumb:

 For most plural nouns, add only an apostrophe:

-For plural nouns that do not end in s, add apostrophe+s:
+For plural nouns that do not end in s, add -’s:

-Style guides vary in their recommendations of what to do when you have a singular proper noun that ends in s.
+Style guides vary in their recommendations of what to do to make a singular proper noun that ends in s possessive.
 Some recommend adding only an apostrophe:

 Use whichever style matches the style guide you use for your writing.
 If you don’t have a style guide, it’s OK to just pick one of the methods, as long as you don’t switch back and forth within the same document.